brichards21/SMSDiscordSpam/index.md

     of the public server or channel that they seem to be inviting you to before accepting the invitation to confirm it’s legitimate.

+Oftentimes, these types of messages will try to taken advantage of the victim by fear mongering them and/or accusing them of something heinous, threatening the victims social status or reputation if the victim doesn’t act quickly.
+It’s important to realize when a spammer is trying to manipulate the vulnerability of a victim.

+These malicious actors try to get the victim flustered and frantic with false claims about slander being spread about them online, or their finances and other sensitive information being under immediate threat.
+Young children and the platforms that young people often frequent like Discord are often targets of particular interest due to younger individuals generally being more gullible and susceptible to cyber threats.

+This is why it’s always important to stop, breathe, and think.
+Take the precautionary actions recommended above before responding to a message like this before the damage done is irreversible.

-# More Questions to Think About for Future Analysis
+# Next Steps - More Questions to Think About for Future Analysis

+Moving forward for future analysis, we can think about the following
+questions:

-How many messages would you need to exchange for it to be enough to define the messaging behaviors of an individual?
+-   How many messages would you need to exchange for it to be enough to define the messaging behaviors of an individual?
 How long would these messages have to be (word or character count)?

-How irregular from a person’s messaging pattern would a message have to be in order to be marked by spam?
+-   How irregular from a person’s messaging pattern would a message have to be in order to be marked by spam?

-What can the individual words used in these spam messages reveal about their spam status and how are the different from the words used in non-spam messages, if at all?
+-   What can the individual words used in these spam messages reveal about their spam status and how are the different from the words used in non-spam messages, if at all?

-Do these insights hold up when compared to the spoofing behaviors that other Discord users have seen in their direct messages?
+-   Do these insights hold up when compared to the spoofing behaviors that other Discord users have seen in their direct messages?

+-   If we were to look closely into the words contained within each message, what metrics would be best considered there?
+Term frequency - inverse document frequency may be an analysis of interest.

+Let’s continue to develop the field of anti-spam and fight against vectors of abuse including the complex problem space of spoofing!